kubecost/docs/custom-prom.md

 <a name="recording-rules"></a>
 __Recording Rules__
 <br/>
 Kubecost uses [Prometheus recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) to enable certain product features and to help improve product performance.
 These are recommended additions, especially for medium and large-sized clusters using their own Prometheus installation.
-You can find our recording rules under _rules_ in this [values.yaml file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml#L169).
+You can find our recording rules under _prometheus.server.serverFiles.rules_ in this [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) file.

 <a name="troubleshoot"></a>
 ## Troubleshooting Issues